-The privacy and security of the personal information we maintain is of the utmost importance to the University of New England ("UNE").
-As such, we wanted to provide you with information about a privacy incident at UNE and let you know that we continue to take significant measures to protect your information.
+We are writing with important information regarding a recent security incident.
+The privacy and security of the personal information we maintain is of the utmost importance to Universal Insurance Programs, LLC ("Universal Insurance").
+As such, we wanted to provide you with information about the incident and let you know that we continue to take significant measures to protect your information.